patrickahrend/TUM-NLP-Praktikum/README.md

 them.
 Lastly I also put the outlook approaches GPT and Rule-based in a Colab notebook for consistency.
 If you like to run them you can find the links for each method belo, the share link should give you write access
 [Recurrent Neural Network](https://colab.research.google.com/drive/14nG_QaApOO6xSQNUHlBLPSqf_d_S3f4K?usp=sharing,), [BERTForClassification](https://colab.research.google.com/drive/1PXwm66FjTnwStpD-z0NKN8N9KqVxMsmd?usp=sharing), [Rule-based Approach](https://colab.research.google.com/drive/1UiXaIc9w0MBA2ZIIjqw9vVsIwon5yJWL?usp=sharing),
 [GPT Fine-Tuning](https://colab.research.google.com/drive/1gwmay8KdfZieLmVLeNWrVJwavoktwt8J?usp=sharing).
-You will also need a folder callend nlp, which the same content as in this [folder](https://drive.google.com/drive/folders/1qHmHNIZax_q-aFVHHMODvWGpqElVAhiF?usp=sharing).
+You will also need a folder called nlp, which the same content as in this [folder](https://drive.google.com/drive/folders/1qHmHNIZax_q-aFVHHMODvWGpqElVAhiF?usp=sharing).

 ---

 ## How to run the project

-So there is a frontend with streamlit which displays the predictions of the different models and calls the api of the backend to get predictions for new text.
-The backend is a fast api which loads the models and returns the predictions.

 I included the manual as well as the docker way to run the project.
 This was due to me using torch for the m1 chip, which is different from the versions for windows and linux.
 As the version is just specified in the requirements.txt, it should